Common Mistakes to Avoid When Preparing A Company for Sale

 As a private equity investor, we made it our business to optimize the sale process.
 We would talk virtually every month about the right time to sell various businesses.
-When we finally decided it was the right time to sell, we, of course, wanted to be in the market within six weeks from our decision.
+When we finally decided it was the right time to sell, we, of course, wanted to be in the market within six weeks of our decision.
 Even with professional sellers of businesses like PE investors, this decision is often followed by all sorts of scrambling by investors, portfolio company teams, investment bankers, lawyers, and related support professionals to get ready for sale.
 For family-held or entrepreneurially-held businesses with fewer resources and less experience selling companies, this process is multiple times more chaotic.

-Don’t try to squeeze months of work into six weeks: preparing for sale should start well in advance of a sale process.
+Don’t try to squeeze months of work into six weeks: preparing for sale should start well in advance of the sale process.
 Taking some time in advance will enable you to run an aggressive process while also effectively running your business at the same time.

-Not knowing thyself before you’re asked
+Not knowing yourself before you’re asked

 Time and time again on the buyside, I’ve asked fundamental questions that should have been known by the sellers, but weren’t.
 When we asked these questions, the process had to slow down as their team hustled to find the answers.
 These slow-downs give everyone in the process time to rethink assumptions and value.

-Make sure you know the following key items before you start an M&A process, because you’ll most likely be asked these right at the time you can least afford to pause your process:
+Make sure you know the following key items before you start an M&A process because you’ll most likely be asked these right at the time you can least afford to pause your process:

 - The size and growth rate of your direct markets